ait-aecid/anomaly-detection-log-datasets/README.md

 ### OpenStack

+There are two versions of this data set: The ones provided Loghub and an updated version by Kalaki et al. that addresses some problems.

+#### Du et al.

 The original OpenStack logs are not available anymore; however, [Loghub](https://github.com/logpai/loghub) provides a version of this data set.

 ```shell